Rudxain/xorsum/README.md

 I was surprised that I couldn't find any implementation of a checksum algorithm completely based on the XOR op.
 So I posted this for the sake of completeness, and because I'm learning Rust.
 I also made this for people who like minimalism and don't like bloatware, and for people with low-power devices

 # ⚠DISCLAIMER
-0. **DO NOT USE FOR 🔐CRYPTOGRAPHIC PURPOSES.** The algorithm is **not** crypto-secure.
+0. **DO NOT USE FOR 🔐CRYPTOGRAPHIC PURPOSES.** The algorithm is **not** crypto-secure

 1. **DO NOT SHARE HASHES OF PRIVATE DATA.** You might be leaking sensitive information.
-Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to "mix well".
+Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to "mix well"

-I am **not** responsible for any misuse of this software